x-radio/QuickPID/README.md

 - [x] Derivative on error `dOnError` and measurement `dOnMeas` options
 - [x] New PID Query Functions `GetPterm`, `GetIterm`, `GetDterm`, `GetPmode`, `GetDmode` and `GetAwMode`
 - [x] New integral anti-windup options `iAwCondition`, `iAwClamp` and `iAwOff`
-- [x] New `reverse` mode only changes sign of `error` and `dInput`
-- [x] Uses `float` instead of `double`

-#### Direct and Reverse Controller Action

-Direct controller action leads the output to increase when the input is larger than the setpoint (i.e. heating process).
-Reverse controller leads the output to decrease when the input is larger than the setpoint (i.e. cooling process).

-When the controller is set to `reverse` acting, the sign of the `error` and `dInput` (derivative of Input) is internally changed.
-All operating ranges and limits remain the same.
-To simulate a `reverse` acting process from a process that's  `direct` acting, the Input value needs to be "flipped".
-That is, if your reading from a 10-bit ADC with 0-1023 range, the input value used is (1023 - reading).

 ### Functions